Woltvint/uu-secret-manager/README.md

 **Performance**: After indexing, encrypt/decrypt operations only process indexed files, making them significantly faster for large repositories.

-**Incremental Updates**: The default git-modified behavior makes it easy to keep your index up-to-date by only re-indexing files that have changed.
-When using git-modified mode, the tool merges results with the existing index, preserving entries for files that haven't been modified.
+**Incremental Updates**: The default behavior makes it easy to keep your index up-to-date by only re-indexing files that have changed (git-modified), are new (unversioned), or are listed in `.gitignore`.
+When using the default mode, the tool merges results with the existing index, preserving entries for files that haven't been modified.
 Use `--all` to completely rebuild the index from scratch.

 ### List Index